Mission Statement and Program Objectives

 Program Mission

-The Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredited Professional Counseling Program at William Paterson University seeks to prepare, educate, and mentor ethical and competent professional counselors who are knowledgeable in issues of diversity and life span development.
-The program further seeks to enhance development of self-awareness, skills in advocating for clients/students and the profession, consultation and collaboration skills, and clinical practice in a diverse and technological society.
+The Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredited Professional Counseling Program at William Paterson University seeks to prepare, educate, and mentor ethical and competent professional counselors who are culturally responsive, knowledgeable of life span development, and optimize client/student wellness.
+The program provides opportunities for students to enhance their self-awareness and build professional identities as counselors; gain skills in advocacy, develop collaboration skills with other providers, and practice their clinical and school counseling skills in a diverse and technological society.

 Program Objectives

-• To encourage professional counselors to develop a broad understanding of multicultural issues and to be competent to advocate for and meet the needs of clients/students from diverse backgrounds
+• To encourage professional counselors to develop cultural responsiveness and to advocate for, and meet the intersectional needs of, diverse clients/students.

-• To prepare professional counselors who are able to provide competent and effective direct services to clients/students across the life span in clinical mental health and school settings
+• To prepare professional counselors who can provide competent and effective direct services to clients/students across the life span in clinical mental health and school settings.

-• To prepare professional counselors who exhibit sound ethical decision making in their counseling practice
+• To prepare professional counselors who exhibit sound ethical decision making in their counseling practice, as well as their consultation in clinical mental health and school settings.

-• To prepare professional counselors to utilize and participate in current research in the counseling field
+• To prepare professional counselors to access and apply evidenced based research in their counseling practice.

-• To prepare professional counselors to conceptualize client/student issues from a holistic, bio-psychosocial perspective
+• To prepare professional counselors to conceptualize client/student issues from a holistic, bio-psychosocial, and wellness perspective.

 • To prepare professional counselors who exhibit professional dispositions appropriate for the counseling profession.